 Learn how to use Photoshop, Illustrator, or InDesign.

-Photoshop is good for photo editing, retouching any type of raster image, web-ready digital images, website or app mockup, sketch, and even paint digitally.
+Photoshop is good for photo editing, retouching any type of raster image, web-ready digital images, website or app mockup, sketch, and even painting digitally.

-Illustrator is good for vector-image, logo, icon, posters, business cards, flyers, and note cards. (print-media)
+Illustrator is good for vector-image, logos, icons, posters, business cards, flyers, and note cards. (print-media)

 InDesign is good for layout newspapers, magazines, books, posters, and flyers that are text-heavy pieces.